SuperNova76/TopCPToolKit/docs/settings/muons.md

 :   The maximum $\Delta R$ between the soft muon and the nearest selected jet.
 Can be set to 999. to keep all soft muons.
 Default is 0.4.

 `softMuonDRJetUseRapidity`
 :   Determines the method for calculating the $\Delta R$(soft muon, jet) for the softMuonDRJet cut.
 Setting this parameter to True will use rapidity, while setting it to False will use pseudorapidity.
-The default value is False.
+The default value is `False`.

 `saveSoftMuonAdditionalInfo`
 :   Specifies whether to save additional information associated with the soft muon, such as track hits, track quality chi2, among others.
-The default is False (do not save additional information about the soft muon track).
+The default is `False` (do not save additional information about the soft muon track).

 `saveSoftMuonNearestJetInfo`
 :   Specifies whether to save additional information associated with the nearest jet to the soft muon, such as the jet charge, EM fraction, or number of constituents.
-The default is False (do not save additional information about the nearest jet).
+The default is `False` (do not save additional information about the nearest jet).

 Events containing at least one soft muon selected by this algorithm can be identified by requiring the event to pass the `EVENTFLAG pass_SoftMuonPassDRJetcut_%SYS%` in the `Event Selection` block.